NETWAYS/foreman-training/plugins/02_templates.md

 ****

-### Install the Foreman Plugin Templates using the package "tfm-rubygem-foreman_templates"
+### Install the Foreman Plugin Templates using the foreman-installer

-    # yum install tfm-rubygem-foreman_templates -y
+    # foreman-installer --enable-foreman-plugin-templates

 ### Run the synchronisation job with "foreman-rake templates:sync"